 Although deciphering a job ad can be tricky, it’s not impossible and well worth the effort.
 Many adverts are filled with jargon, which can leave you confused as to what the employer is actually looking for.
 The trick is to read it carefully and identify those specialisms, skills, knowledge and experience the recruiter wants.

-Carefully going through one will help you to;
+Reading a job advert will help you to;

 • Save time by stopping you from applying for jobs you are not suitable for or have no chance of getting.